 This post shows students and new users steps to open and use PowerShell in Windows 11.
-PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
+PowerShell is a cross-platform task automation solution comprising a command-line shell, a scripting language, and a configuration management framework.

 PowerShell runs on Windows, Linux, and macOS.
 It is commonly used for automating the management of systems.
-PowerShell is not an app that new users use regularly.
-Is a very handy tool mostly used by advanced users and those that know how it works.
+However, PowerShell is not an app that new users use regularly.
+Instead, it is a handy tool mainly used by advanced users and those who know how it works.

 Below are some steps that one can use to open and use PowerShell in Windows 11.